jmcollin78/versatile_thermostat/documentation/en/self-regulation.md

 #### How to properly adjust the parameters that control the opening?

+**Note :** a graphical visualization of the impacts of the valve opening adjustment parameters is available [here](https://github.com/jmcollin78/versatile_thermostat/discussions/1629).
+Thanks a lot to @nicklassim80 for this contribution.

 The 4 valve opening adjustment parameters allow fine-tuning of valve behavior, especially at the beginning of the heating cycle.
 If we represent the opening requested by the TPI algorithm on the x-axis and the opening actually sent to the valve on the y-axis, we get this curve:

 <img src="../../images/opening-degree-graph.png" alt="opening parameters adjustment" width="600">